microsoft/Olive/_sources/overview/options.md.txt

     - `max_time: [int]` The maximum time of the search in seconds.
 Only valid for `joint` execution order.
 By default, there is no maximum time.

+  If `search_strategy` is `null` or `false`, the engine will run the passes in the order they were registered without.
+Thus, the passes must have empty search spaces.
+The output of the final pass will be evaluated if there is a valid evaluator.
+The output of the engine will be the output model of the final pass and its evaluation result.

+  If `search_strategy` is `true`, the search strategy will be the default search strategy.
+The default search strategy is `exhaustive` search algorithm with `joint` execution order.

 - `host: [str | Dict]` The host of the engine.
 It can be a string or a dictionary.
 If it is a string, it is the name of a system in `systems`.
     If it is a dictionary, it contains the system information.
 If not specified, it is the local system.